As you navigate the complexities of ASC 842 compliance, you may be wondering how and when to properly account for leasehold improvements.

 Leasehold improvements may be made at any time during the term of a lease — or before moving into a space.

-Furthermore, enhancements that are not considered a leasehold improvement include modifications to exterior or shared spaces, as well as interior features such as data cabling, furniture, non-permanent fixtures or equipment that can be removed when the tenant moves out.
+Modifications to exterior or shared spaces are not considered leasehold improvements.
+Neither are interior features like data cabling, furniture, non-permanent fixtures or equipment that can be removed when the tenant leaves.

 Are Leasehold Improvements Considered Lease Incentives?